 These Nepalese dumplings are the pride of Magoun Square.
 Sophie Thakali began making momos for friends but soon found herself opening a restaurant.
 The spicy momos are a must, but be warned: They are not for the faint of heart.

 Zoe's Chinese Restaurant

-Zoe’s — a popular Somerville spot that features hefty selections of both Sichuan and Hunan cuisine — offers a variety of dumplings.
+Zoe’s, a popular Somerville spot that features hefty selections of both Sichuan and Hunan cuisine, offers a variety of dumplings.
 From steamed juicy pork buns to spicy Sichuan dumplings with peanuts, an eater can’t go wrong.

 Got a Sunday night dumpling craving?
 No worries: Dumpling Kingdom in Allston is open late every night.
 The Taiwan-style pan-fried dumplings are special, and the mini juicy buns with pork are also worth your dollar.
-This Allston shop is a sibling to Chinatown’s Dumpling Cafe (listed below).

 Head to Blossom Bar for an excellent cocktail, Chengdu-style dry hot chicken, dan dan noodles, and some irresistible pork dumplings in chile vinaigrette and tingling Sichuan peppercorn oil.
 This dish is a riff on dumplings in zhong sauce, a beloved Sichuan street food that transforms you to the bustling streets of Chengdu, its capital city.

 Ming Seafood Restaurant

 Cantonese spot Ming’s Seafood’s enormous dim sum selection is full of gems (don’t miss the crispy shrimp in red rice rolls), including several dumplings.
 Try the steamed har gow (shrimp dumplings) in cuttlefish wrappers or the Teochew-style dumplings with the crunch of peanut waiting inside.
 It also has superb lunch and dinner service featuring classic Cantonese fare, including an extensive salt and pepper program.